 It has housed Inspire Café Bar for over ten years.
 Inside, it has the floor space of your average front room so you’ll be lucky to get a pew, but there’s a large terraced area with patio heaters covered by a huge canopy.

-The guys behind InSpire also run their own offie, Alexander Wines in the Earlsdon area of Coventry so if you like what you’ve tried in the bar there’s a good chance you’ll be able to get some for home too.
+The guys behind Inspire also run their own craft beer shop, Beergonzo (3a Earlsdon Street, Coventry), so if you like what you’ve tried in the bar there’s a good chance you’ll be able to get some for home too.